 We adopt a modified version of the Staff recommendations for evaluation criteria and milestones for the program.
 The target date for the Program Manager to reach the milestones will now be the end of 2010, which allows approximately two and half years to reach the milestones assuming the program begins by mid-2008.
+In comments on the proposed decision, several parties suggest the milestones are too aggressive and unrealistic.
+We make minor modifications to the milestones, but we will leave the target goal of 1,000 PV installations by the end of 2010.
+We consider this a reach goal that will provide a useful benchmark and a basis to evaluate the program design and outreach efforts.
 Appendix A contains the evaluation criteria and milestones for the Single-Family Low-Income Incentive Program.

 We adopt the Staff Proposal that every two years, Energy Division will select an independent evaluator to review both the Program Manager and the low-income incentive program.
 The Energy Division will select the evaluator through an RFP process and will direct one of the utilities to enter into contract with the evaluator.
 The co-funding agreement described in Section 5 shall also address arrangements between the contracting utility and the other utilities to pay for these evaluation contracts from each utility's CSI Low-Income funds.